Preface

 Let’s write it in human form:

-Again, you can see how easy it is to write down the equation in tabular spreadsheet form.
+Again, we can see how easy it is to write down the equation in tabular spreadsheet form.

 Plot Result